Finnish-Islamic Congregation: Facilities

 At first, In 1941, the congregation acquired a house from the Helsinki street Fredrikinkatu.
 In 1948, it bought a wooden house located on the same street.
-In its place the current building was built between 1958–1961, designed by a Finnish man, Armas Lahtinen.
+In its place the current building was built between 1958 and 1961, designed by a Finnish man, Armas Lahtinen.
 The cost was 170 million Finnish Marks, and it was funded with loans and donations.
 The congregation received five million marks from Pakistan and Turkey, and 600,000 marks from Morocco.
 The congregation owns the entire building, though only a couple of floors are in use and the rest is rented.
 The Finnish Islamic Congregation is fairly wealthy and therefore does not require taxes from its members.

 In addition to the main building in Helsinki, the congregation owns the Järvenpää Mosque and also chapels in Turku and Kotka.
 The Tatars in Tampere have their own congregation.
 The Finnish-Islamic Congregation has cemeteries in Hietaniemi (Helsinki) and Turku.
 Before losing the area, Viipuri (now Vyborg) also had a space for the deceased Muslims.

 Orientation

-The Finnish Tatars are Sunni Muslims.
-It has been said, that they practice so called "liberal Islam", but at least one of the leaders of the congregation, Atik Ali does not accept given description.
-He says that there is only one Islam, and they also practice it - but many indeed have become secularized, while some are still more devout.

-The congregation is heavily tied to the Tatar ethnic identity; it does not try to convert others and only accepts Tatars and their spouses (after a three year trial) as its members.
+The Tatar people practice Hanafi Sunni Islam.
+Many of the younger generation of Tatars are secularized, while the older generations are more devout.
+The congregation is heavily tied to the Tatar ethnic identity; it does not try to convert others and only accepts Tatars and their spouses (after a three-year trial) as its members.
 Other Muslims can however come and pray during services.

-Many descendants of the Finnish Tatars are now Christian due to mixed marriages.
-Older members of the community have been against mixing with others.

-International guests visiting the congregation have been for example presidents Rustam Minnikhanov (Tatarstan) and Recep Tayyip Erdoğan (Turkey).